 Ensure the spark plug is gapped correctly and the spark plug wire is securely attached.
 Either of these items can also cause the mower to quit running.

-10. Bad Ignition Coil Causes on a Simplicity Mower
+10. Bad Ignition Coil Causes

 When the ignition coil gets hot, it can stop working causing your lawn mower to quit running.
 The windings on the coil can separate and short out.